 - Find out if your research resonates – get real-time evaluation of your presentation on-site via EAI Compass.

-- Game theory for 5G networks and beyond,
+- Game theory for 6G networks

-- Game theory for cloud and fog computing
+- Game theory for physical layer security

 - Game theory for the Internet-of-Things

 - Game theory for emerging and multimedia applications

 - Game theory for innovative networks and technologies